pandadiestro/so-long/README.md

 Yeah this was initially tought as a drop-in replacement for the kill-port npm package, so there's still a long way ahead before I can distribute this as such.
 By now, it will stay as a stand-alone POSIX-C-compliant application (sorry winheads ¯\\\_(ツ)\_/¯).

-What I'm going to be activelly looking in to is being able to compile this as a distributable WASM blob (as per the npm package problem).
+What I'm going to be actively looking in to is actually being able to compile this as a distributable WASM blob (as per the npm package problem).